Kissimmee, Florida

 Additional Details

-The Bataan-Corregidor Memorial is a joint Filipino-American community effort of a monument and a memorial hall.
-The monument has a bronze statue of a Death March scene involving an American soldier, a Filipino soldier, and Filipino woman.
-The memorial hall houses exhibits, souvenirs and memorabilia of the wars in which the United States and the Philippines fought side by side.
-The hall features Philippine cultural and historical exhibits and is used for various public events.
+The Bataan-Corregidor Memorial honors the shared sacrifices of American and Filipino forces during World War II.
+The monument includes a bronze statue depicting a Death March scene involving an American soldier, a Filipino soldier, and a Filipino woman.
+A memorial hall has housed exhibits, souvenirs, and memorabilia related to the wars in which the United States and the Philippines fought side by side, along with Philippine cultural and historical displays.
+Hours, exhibits, and public event schedules may vary.